FukaOno/ballet-advisor/project.md

 - A project that uses ML computer vision

 # TO DO
-- Building a Reference json image for ideal poses
+- Building a Reference json image for ideal poses✅
-- Preprocess user image (OpenCV / PIL)
+- Preprocess user image (OpenCV / PIL)✅
 - Compare to Reference with Numpy / Scihit-learn
 - Rule-based logic with Python (rule-based if statements)